Babumamun/Atm/README.md

 # Atm
- This is ATM with javeFX
+ This is ATM project with javeFX